High School Student Council (Kaguya Shinomiya | Miyuki Shirogane | Chika Fujiwara | Yu Ishigami | Miko Iino)

 - The Confidant: Kaguya goes to her for advice when it comes to matters of love.
 And while she has yet to tell Kaguya herself, she's also the only one outside of Hayasaka who definitely knows that Kaguya and Shirogane are head over heels for each other and is fully supportive of their relationship.

-- Did They or Didn't They?: In Chapter 48, Kashiwagi and her boyfriend see the Student Council for some more love advice, and because of their demeanor around each other and how they talk about their vacation together, it sounds like they've gotten more intimate.
-By the end of the chapter, neither one of them gives a straight answer, even though they both tricked the Council into thinking they were going to be a couple of Makeout Kids when they got alone time in the Student Council room.
-Chapter 138 answers pretty plainly they did.
+- Did They or Didn't They?: In Chapter 48, Kashiwagi and her boyfriend see the student council for some more love advice, and because of their demeanor around each other and how they talk about their vacation together, it sounds like they've gotten more intimate.
+By the end of the chapter, neither one of them gives a straight answer, even though they both tricked the council into thinking they were going to be a couple of Makeout Kids when they got alone time in the student council room.
+Chapter 138 answers pretty plainly that they did.

 - Elegant Classical Musician: She plays the cello, which she initially picked up because Maki was also taking lessons.

 - The Friends Who Never Hang: Despite being close friends with Karen and Erika, she almost never interacts with them if Maki isn't also present.

 - The Gadfly:

 - In Chapter 48, she performs several increasingly romantic interactions with her boyfriend while in the student council room to rile up the council members, knowing that they are right outside the room and watching.